 - Strength and healing exercises such as yoga and light pilates

 - Natural foods and plants such as red cherries, asparagus, astragalus, and any foods high in Vitamin C.

 - Stress-free living, taking each day as it comes, and remaining positive

-Unfortunately, the aforementioned process is timely and usually takes months to complete.
+The process is timely and usually takes months to complete.
 The time involved with getting a proper diagnosis is only part of the issue.
 Most patients are on their way to the advanced stages of the disease once they seek treatment.

 When the advanced stages arrives, tumors rapidly grow and expand.
 A lengthy diagnosis usually results in the patients reaching the late stage of the disease before treatment begins.

-Additionally, new methods of treatments are being introduced as science continues to make breakthroughs, which can potentially further expand patient lifespans in the future.
+In addition, new methods of treatments are being introduced as science continues to make breakthroughs, which can potentially further expand patient lifespans in the future.

-If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, there is a good chance that you’ll entitled to significant financial compensation for medical expenses, pain, suffering, and much more.
+If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, there is a good chance that you’ll be entitled to significant financial compensation for medical expenses, pain, suffering, and much more.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area.